-When an ovarian growth or cyst needs to be closely looked at, a surgeon can do so through a small incision using laparoscopy or through a larger abdominal incision (laparotomy).
-Either type of surgery can be used to diagnose problems such as ovarian cysts, adhesions, fibroids, and pelvic infection.
+When an ovarian cyst needs to be closely looked at, a surgeon can do so through a small incision using laparoscopy or through a larger abdominal incision (laparotomy).
 But if there is any concern about cancer, you may have a laparotomy.
-It gives the best view of the abdominal organs and the female pelvic organs.
-Then, if the doctor finds ovarian cancer, he or she can safely remove it.
+It gives the best view of the abdominal organs and the pelvic organs.
+Then, if the doctor finds ovarian cancer, it can be safely removed.

 During surgery, a noncancerous cyst that is causing symptoms can be removed (cystectomy), leaving the ovary intact.
 In some cases, the entire ovary or both ovaries are removed, particularly when cancer is found.

 What To Expect

 General anesthesia usually is used during surgery.

 After a laparoscopy, you can usually resume normal activities within a day.
 But you should avoid strenuous activity or exercise for about a week.

 After a laparotomy, you may stay in the hospital from 2 to 4 days.
 You can return to your usual activities in 4 to 6 weeks.

 Surgery for an ovarian cyst may be advised in the following situations: